dhanesh9/EventApp/infra/README.md

 # Infrastructure

-The infrastructure directory will eventually store tooling for local development and deployment.
-Docker and other orchestration assets will be added once the application moves beyond the initial scaffolding phase.
+The `infra` directory will house infrastructure-as-code, environment configuration, and deployment tooling as the platform matures.
+For now, the primary orchestration asset lives at the repository root as `docker-compose.yml`, which wires together PostgreSQL, Redis, the FastAPI service, and the Next.js frontend for local development.

+Future additions will include infrastructure automation, migrations management, and observability tooling.